-Table 25: Recommended minimum standards for control of wet and electric underfloor heating systems Element Minimum standard System temperature control: Wet and All floor heating systems, should be fitted with controls to adjust the operating temperature. electric underfloor heating systems To prevent damage to floors and occupant discomfort, the temperature of the flow water from warm water systems connected to a high temperature (>60 °C) heat source should be controlled using: multi-port mixing valves and thermo-mechanical or thermo- electric actuators a separate high-limit thermostat.
-Electric floor heating systems should comply with the rules in BS 7671:2008 + A1:2011 - 'Requirements for electrical installations', 'Section 753, Floor and ceiling heating systems' for protection against electric shock and thermal effects, and for selection and installation of equipment.
+underfloor heating systems Element Minimum standard System temperature control: Wet and All floor heating systems, should be fitted with controls to adjust the operating temperature. electric underfloor heating systems To prevent damage to floors and occupant discomfort, the temperature of the flow water from warm water systems connected to a high temperature (>60 °C) heat source should be controlled using: multi-port mixing valves and thermo-mechanical or thermo- electric actuators a separate high-limit thermostat.
+Electric floor heating systems should comply with the rules in the current edition of BS 7671 - 'Requirements for electrical installations', 'Section 753, Floor and ceiling heating systems' for protection against electric shock and thermal effects, and for selection and installation of equipment.
 Room temperature control: Wet and electric underfloor Each room should have its own thermostat, sensor or programmable thermostat.
 Electric underfloor heating systems should have a manual override feature. heating systems Where two adjacent rooms have a similar function - for example a kitchen and a utility room - it may be appropriate for both rooms to share a single temperature control.